symfony/symfony-docs/components/event_dispatcher.rst

 creating classes that have well defined responsibilities, your code becomes more flexible and a developer can extend them with subclasses to modify their behaviors.
-But if he wants to share his changes with other developers who have also made their own subclasses, code inheritance is moot.
+But if he wants to share his changes with other developers who have also made their own subclasses, code inheritance is no longer the answer.

 Consider the real-world example where you want to provide a plugin system for your project.
 A plugin should be able to add methods, or do something before